Lhomwe Heritage

 Historical Timeline

-Key moments that shaped the identity and presence of the Lhomwe people.
+Key moments that shaped Lhomwe identity and presence in Malawi.

 1300–1400